Kaushalvadadoria28/CodeMate/README.md

 - **Automated Onboarding & Architecture Generation + CVE scan:** `GET /api/onboarding/{project_id}` builds a directory tree, parses `requirements.txt`/`package.json` into a dependency manifest, and generates a README-style architecture doc via Gemini grounded in the directory structure, dependencies, and AST symbol summary.
 Bundles a non-fatal CVE scan of declared dependencies against OSV.dev's public batch API (PyPI/npm) — degrades to an empty result with `vulnerability_scan_degraded: true` rather than failing the request if OSV.dev is unreachable.
 No new tables/migrations.
 - **Blast Radius Checker (Impact Analysis Agent):** `GET /api/blast-radius/{project_id}` gives Gemini two graph-query tools (`get_callers`/`get_callees`) via the `google-genai` SDK's Automatic Function Calling and lets it traverse the `CodeEdge` graph outward from a target symbol to produce a downstream-impact report.
 Also ships a scoped call-resolution improvement — simple `var = ClassName(...)` assignments are now tracked so `var.method()` calls on instances of imported classes resolve cross-file, closing a gap present since Phase 5.
 No new tables/migrations.
 - **Post-Phase-8 hardening pass:** fixed a Windows-specific path-separator mismatch between CocoIndex-written and AST-service-written filenames that had been silently returning an empty `context_map` from `/api/chat` since Phase 5, and a "synthetic wrapping folder" bug where zipping a project inside a top-level folder (the default behavior of most zip tools) broke resolution of every absolute import in the codebase.
 Both verified fixed against a real `/api/chat` call.
 Also added CocoIndex silent-row-failure detection (new `EmbeddingSkippedFile` table), an Alembic `include_object` filter so `autogenerate` stops proposing to drop CocoIndex-managed objects, gated `Base.metadata.create_all()` behind an `ENVIRONMENT` setting so it never runs in production, and removed `.env` from the upload allowlist.
+- **"Explain This Stack Trace" Mode:** `POST /api/explain-trace` parses a raw Python traceback, maps each frame to real code via the AST graph (progressive suffix-matching against stored filenames, since a traceback's paths come from whatever environment produced it), and asks Gemini to explain the failure — reusing the same `get_callers`/`get_callees` tool-calling as Blast Radius (now extracted into a shared `services/graph_tools.py`) so it can explore downstream impact.
+Handles `SyntaxError`/`IndentationError` frames (which omit the usual `, in <function>` suffix) and rejects basename-only file matches whose line number doesn't fit the candidate file, to avoid misattributing a frame to a same-named file in a third-party package.
+Frames that don't resolve to exactly one project file are silently dropped rather than erroring.
+No new tables/migrations.

 ## API Endpoints